Krissy510/knowledge-base/WiX/Basic/README.md

   - Indicate dialogs order when installing
   - And more!

-# Let's create your first installer

-## Scenario
+# Scenario

-Your build a console application that will always answers your question with
+You builded a console application that will always answers your question with

 - `Yes`
 - `No`